 1. Vasopressin

-- If “Arg” is replaced by “Lysine,” it is called “Lysine vasopressin” (LVP).
+- If arginine is replaced by lysine, the hormone is called lysine vasopressin (LVP).

-- It is “Nonapeptide,” it consists of nine amino acids.
+- It is a nonapeptide, consisting of nine amino acids.

 Mechanism of Action:

-ADH binds to membrane receptors and activates adenyl cyclase.
-The cAMP thus produced will activate the protein kinase.
-In turn, it phosphorylates proteins in the microtubules and microfilaments.
-The net effect is the reabsorption of water.
+ADH binds to membrane receptors in the kidney collecting ducts and activates adenylate cyclase.
+The cAMP produced activates protein kinase A, which phosphorylates proteins in microtubules and microfilaments, increasing insertion of aquaporin water channels.
+The net effect is increased reabsorption of water.

 Functions:

-Vasopressin causes “Antidiuresis.”
-It increases the permeability of the collecting ducts and tubules to water and allows most of the water to be reabsorbed as the tubular fluid passes through these ducts, thereby conserving water in the body and producing very concentrated urine.
+- Antidiuretic effect: Vasopressin increases the permeability of collecting ducts and tubules to water, allowing most of the water to be reabsorbed as tubular fluid passes through these segments, conserving body water and producing concentrated urine.

-Vasopressin increases the permeability of the medullary collecting dust to urea.
-I lead to the retention of urea and subsequently contributes to hypertonicity of the medullary interstitium.
+- Urea‑retention effect: Vasopressin increases the permeability of medullary collecting ducts to urea, leading to urea retention and contributing to the hypertonicity of the renal medullary interstitium.

-c) Pressor effect: It stimulates the contraction of smooth muscles and thus causes vasoconstriction by increasing cytosolic Ca +2 contraction.
+- Pressor effect: It stimulates contraction of vascular smooth muscle, causing vasoconstriction by increasing cytosolic Ca²⁺ concentration.

 Abnormality: